GovReady/govready-q/deployment/govready-wazuh/README.md

 The containers that are run are:

-govready-q: The GovReady-Q server, that assists teams through the compliance process.
+* govready-q: The GovReady-Q server, that assists teams through the compliance process.
   wazuh: It runs the Wazuh manager, Wazuh API and Filebeat (for integration with Elastic Stack)
-wazuh-kibana: Provides a web user interface to browse through alerts data.
+* wazuh-kibana: Provides a web user interface to browse through alerts data.
 It includes Wazuh plugin for Kibana, that allows you to visualize agents configuration and status.
-wazuh-nginx: Proxies the Kibana container, adding HTTPS (via self-signed SSL certificate) and Basic authentication.
+* wazuh-nginx: Proxies the Kibana container, adding HTTPS (via self-signed SSL certificate) and Basic authentication.
-wazuh-elasticsearch: An Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images.
-Be aware to increase the vm.max_map_count setting, as it's detailed in the Wazuh documentation.
+* wazuh-elasticsearch: An Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images. **Be aware to increase the vm.max_map_count setting, as detailed in the Wazuh documentation.**

 Use [Docker Compose](https://docs.docker.com/compose/) to manage the multi-container app.